Pot magnets - cup magnets with super-strong adhesive force

-- You can find various hooks and eyelets in our shop that you can screw onto a magnetic base or use as a replacement with eyelet magnets.
+- You can find various hooks and eyelets in our shop which you can screw into a magnetic base or use as a replacement part for eyelet magnets.

 - Neodymium cup magnets are only suitable for indoor use.
 For outdoors we recommend rust-proof ferrite pot magnets.

-- All products have the same pole on the adhering surface, which is why they cannot be stacked on top of each other; they rather align themselves next to each other.
+- All products have the same pole on the adhering surface, which is why they cannot be stacked on top of each other; but instead align themselves next to each other.

-Other special features are listed in the FAQ about pot magnets.
+Other characteristics and details are listed in the FAQ about pot magnets.

 In addition, you can use pot magnets at home, for hobbies and recreation.
 Would you like to hang up small or large, light or heavy objects permanently but still flexible on ferromagnetic surfaces in a way that is durable yet modifiable?
 You can purchase a suitable pot magnet with hook, eyelet or even a carabiner.

 Pot magnets are suitable for the following sectors: